 Though the Fisher is known for its Shakespeare and other special collections, the library and University of Toronto Archives are full of many other treasures not typically seen, some of which are directly related to the building and its history.… Read the full post.

-Typically, the last week of May is when the Fisher's staff is gearing up for the library's largest annual outreach endeavour: Doors Open Toronto… Read the full post.
+Typically, the last week of May is when the Fisher's staff is gearing up for the library's largest annual outreach endeavour: Doors Open… Read the full post.

 Each week the Fisher Library highlights an item from one of its many digitized collections available online on the Internet Archive.
 This week, Rachael takes a look at a book from our… Read the full post.